MilosMrsovic/AI-Lead-Autopsy/README.md

 ![Report Email](screenshots/email_report.png)

-Inside the PDF, every deal gets its own page section: what happened, the primary failure, the evidence behind it, what else went wrong, and one fix that would have saved it.
+Inside the PDF, every deal gets its own section: what happened, the primary failure, the evidence behind it, what else went wrong, and one fix that would have saved it.

 ![Daily Lead Autopsy Report](screenshots/sample_report.png)